Self-gravitating razor-thin disks around black holes via multi-hole seeds: Annular discs around Schwarzschild BHs

-All the above arguments lead us to the conclusion that it is a good approximation to neglect the disk contribution for $\rho<\rho_{ISCO}$, considering then an ``effective'' inner rim for the disk close to $\rho_{ISCO}$.
+All the above arguments lead us to the conclusion that we may neglect the disc contribution for $\rho<\rho_{ISCO}$ in the $N=3$ case by a suitable choice of parameters, considering then an ``effective'' inner rim for the disc close to $\rho_{ISCO}$.
 We then justify its annular character.